-By focusing our ingredient sourcing on perennial plants with rich benefits for your skin paired with rIch benefits for the ecosystems in which they live in, we are revolutionizing skincare.
+By focusing our ingredient sourcing on perennial plants with rich benefits for your skin paired with rich benefits for the ecosystems in which they live in, we are revolutionizing skincare.
 No more toxic ingredients in disposable packaging.
 No more “plant-derived” or “plant-based.”
-We simply use perennial “plants” like trees, shrubs, and herbaceous perennials
+We simply use perennial “plants” like trees, shrubs, and herbaceous perennials.

 Jojoba as a symbol of resiliency.
 Jojoba trees thrive in arid conditions, where many other plants can’t survive.
 According to the United Nations, desertification is happening around the planet at a rate 30-35 times higher than historical rates(2).
 So valuing crops that can thrive in a hot and dry environment will be a critical piece to coping with climate change.

-FOREST TO FACE IS ABOUT MORE THAN JUST YOUR FACE.
+FOREST TO FACE® IS ABOUT MORE THAN JUST YOUR FACE.
 IT IS A BUSINESS MODEL.

 The beauty industry is begging for a revolution.
 It is a huge contributor to single-use NON-recyclable plastic.
 In fact, of the 8300 million metric tons of virgin plastic that has been produced, only 9% ever gets recycled.

-Different from other “eco” skincare brands
+We are different from other “eco” skincare brands

 Anato is here to elevate the social capital of trees through multi-use consumer products.
 We clearly demonstrate the utility of living forests and regenerative landscapes for daily life.
-Skin care needs to go above and beyond zero-waste and “sustainable” by being truly regenerative.
+Skincare needs to go above and beyond zero-waste and “sustainable” by being truly regenerative.
 We are accelerating the global transition to regenerative agriculture.

-So yes, there is a forest inside that bottle of serum, that jar of balm, and that tin of soap.
+So yes, there is a forest inside that bottle of serum, that jar of balm, and that bar of soap.
 Every time you use an Anato product, you are participating in a zero-waste, systems-thinking, and regenerative agriculture revolution, and we thank you for that.